chrislyk/my-website/README.md

 This is a really awesome website

-Now editing on update-readme branch
+Update made on master on GiHub before rebase